 On December 3, 2015, the company's Board authorized the repurchase of 8,000,000 shares of the company's common stock in open-market or in privately negotiated transactions.
 On December 4, 2018, the company's Board authorized the repurchase of up to an additional 5,000,000 shares of common stock in open-market or in privately negotiated transactions under the authorized stock repurchase program.
-During fiscal 2021 and 2019, the company paid \$302.3 million and \$20.0 million to repurchase 2,989,794 and 359,758 shares, respectively, under the authorized repurchase program; and as a result of the fiscal 2021 repurchase activity, no shares remained authorized under the December 3, 2015 tranche of authorized shares under the company's stock repurchase program as of October 31.
-2021.
-The company curtailed the repurchase of shares of its common stock during fiscal 2020 as a result of the Venture Products transaction and to enhance its liquidity position in response to COVID-19; and thus, no shares were repurchased during fiscal 2020.
-The company curtailed the repurchase of shares of its common stock during the company's fiscal 2019 second, third, and fourth quarters as a result of the CMW transaction.
-As of October 31, 2021, 4,052,462 shares remained authorized by the company's Board for repurchase under the December 4, 2018 tranche of authorized shares under the company's stock repurchase program.
-This authorized stock repurchase program has no expiration date but may be terminated by the Board at any time.
-The authorized stock repurchase program does not include shares of the company's common stock surrendered by employees to satisfy minimum tax withholding obligations upon vesting of certain stock-based compensation awards granted under the company's 2010 plan.
+During fiscal 2022 and 2021, the company paid \$140.0 million and \$302.3 million to repurchase 1,525,856 and 2,989,794 shares, respectively, under the authorized repurchase program; and as a result of the fiscal 2021 repurchase activity, no shares remained under the December 3, 2015 tranche of authorized shares under the company's stock repurchase program as of October 31, 2021.
+As of October 31, 2022, 2,526,606 shares remained available for repurchase under the December 4, 2018 tranche of authorized shares under the company's stock repurchase program.
+This program has no expiration date but may be terminated by the Board at any time.
+Shares of the company's common stock surrendered by employees to satisfy minimum tax withholding obligations upon vesting of certain stock-based compensation awards are not a part of this program.